kai-nguyen-aligent/op-bruno/README.md

 4. **Pre-request Script Generation**: A pre-request script is added to `collection.bru` that:
    - Fetches secrets from 1Password based on the current environment
    - Sets Bruno environment variables with the fetched values
-   - Provides fallback handling if 1Password is unavailable

-5. **1Password Storage**: If enabled, creates a structured 1Password item with sections for each environment
+5. **1Password Storage**: If enabled, creates/updates a structured 1Password item with sections for each environment

-## Pre-request Script
+### Pre-request Script

 The generated pre-request script in `collection.bru` will:

 1. Detect the current Bruno environment
 2. Fetch corresponding secrets from 1Password
 3. Set environment variables for use in requests
-4. Handle errors gracefully with fallback to existing values

 ## Security Considerations